HyPT-2

 Chester Upham is an Assistant Professor in the Chemical & Biological Engineering department at the University of British Columbia.
 Prior to joining UBC, Dr Upham was a postdoctoral scholar at Stanford University in the SUNCAT Center for Interfacial Science and Catalysis.
 He holds a PhD from the University of California Santa Barbara and a Bachelor鈥檚 degree in Chemical Engineering from McGill University.听

 Dr Upham鈥檚 research focuses on catalyst development for the sustainable production of fuels and chemicals.
 His current projects are related to hydrogen production, conversion of CO2 into fuels, and decarbonisation of natural gas by developing new catalysts which incorporate separation and reaction.
-As an experimentalist, Dr. Upham builds custom reactors and uses in-situ spectroscopy and x-ray absorption spectroscopy in conjunction with kinetic and process modeling to understand mechanisms and enhance the impact of his work for use in commercial processes.听
+As an experimentalist, Dr. Upham builds custom reactors and uses in-situ spectroscopy and x-ray absorption spectroscopy in conjunction with kinetic and process modelling to understand mechanisms and enhance the impact of his work for use in commercial processes.听

 Dr Upham has also spent time working at several start-up companies to develop and scale-up new catalytic processes.
 Most recently, he worked in multiple rolls with C-Zero to commercialize his PhD work to produce CO2-free hydrogen using high temperature molten catalysts.
 He was also the Director of Development for Carbon Sciences from 2010-2013 and a Process Engineer at Kimberly-Clark.
 His work has resulted in 7 provisional patent applications, 18 publications including in Science, and in journals such as Nature Catalysis and ACS Catalysis and has been highlighted in Chemistry World and Nature Energy.